 Miniature Pinscher

 Meet the fearless and fun-loving Miniature Pinscher, known to fans as the “King of Toys.”
-The exact point of origin of the Min Pin is unknown, though experts believe the breed goes back several centuries and are thought to be a cross of the Dachshund and Toy Group member the Italian Greyhound.
+The exact point of origin of the Min Pin is unknown, though experts believe the breed goes back several centuries and are thought to be a cross of the Dachshund and Italian Greyhound.

-With its large wing-shaped ears, it’s no wonder the Papillion was named after the butterfly!
-These charming and attentive dogs were originally bred to be companions for noblewomen and were easy favorites for queens and princesses in the royal courts of Europe for hundreds of years.
+With its large wing-shaped ears, it’s no wonder the Papillon was named after the butterfly!
+These charming and attentive dogs were originally bred to be companions for noblewomen.
+They were easy favorites for queens and princesses in the royal courts of Europe for hundreds of years.
 In fact, you’re likely to see them in portraits painted by Europe’s most renowned artists thanks to their popularity!

 Pekingese

 A Chinese legend claims that the Pekingese was created by Buddha, who decided to shrink a lion down to dog size.
-So, naturally, this regal breed was favored by Chinese nobles—so much so that stealing one was punishable by death.
-Due to their palace backgrounds, Pekes are opinionated and independent and are fiercely loyal to their favorite human.
+So, naturally, Chinese nobles favored this regal breed — so much so that stealing one was punishable by death.
+Due to their palace backgrounds, Pekes are opinionated and independent, but are fiercely loyal to their favorite human.

 Pomeranian

 Who can resist the Pomeranian’s smiling, foxy face, glorious coat, and vivacious personality?
 Certainly not Queen Victoria, who’s largely responsible for the Pom’s popularity.
-She became smitten with the breed while visiting Florence, Italy, returned to Britain with several in tow, and even went on to become a serious breeder and exhibitor of these perky pets.
+She became smitten with the breed while visiting Florence, Italy and returned to Britain with several in tow.
+She even went on to become a serious breeder and exhibitor of these perky pets.

 Poodle (Toy)